From the Mars Hotel

 From the Mars Hotel is the seventh studio album (eleventh overall) by rock band the Grateful Dead.
-It was mainly recorded in April 1974, and originally released June 27, 1974.
+It was mainly recorded in April 1974, and released on June 27, 1974.
 It was the second album by the band on their own Grateful Dead Records label.
-From the Mars Hotel came less than one year after their previous album, Wake of the Flood, and was the last before the band's then-indefinite hiatus from live touring, begun in October 1974.
+From the Mars Hotel came less than one year after their previous album, Wake of the Flood, and was the last before the band's then-indefinite hiatus from live touring which began in October 1974.